 SEMN 168 FYS: Salem Possessed: the Salem Witch Trials and Their Legacies In 1692, the people of Salem, Massachusetts grew terrified when a small group of girls accused an enslaved woman, an impoverished woman, and a scandalous woman of bewitching them.
 Ultimately, twenty men and women were hung or pressed to death with stones and over a hundred others found themselves imprisoned.
 Historians have long considered the Salem Witch Trials a pivotal moment in American history.
 Countless works have offered countless reasons for the strange happenings in Salem, trying to explain why a small community in Colonial America would succumb to witchcraft hysteria long after it had died down in Europe.
 The Salem Witch Trials have haunted American culture.
 Starting in the nineteenth century and continuing into the present, writers and artists have grappled with the various meanings of the witch hunts and the persecution of innocent persons, seeing connections between "the furies of fanaticism and paranoia" of 1692 and their own time.
 Most famously, Arthur Miller in The Crucible used the trials to examine the persecution of alleged Communists in the 1950s.
-This course will examine and seek to understand the events of 1692 and the subsequent legacies of the trials in American culture through the actual documents from the trials, the writings of historians, and the imaginative works of novelists, playwrights, poets, and film makers.
+This course will examine and seek to understand the events of 1692 and the imaginative works of novelists, playwrights, poets, and film makers.